Down Under Native Orchids

 Due to the Bigibbum influence the flowering season is extended, overcoming the problem of a short flowering duration, experienced by the traditional Australian native.
 Another important factor in growing Tropicools™ is that they will usually flower a year before other Australian native hybrids which need the new bulb to have a nine month maturing period.
 Thus, the "no maturing period required" feature of the Tropicools™ is a big plus.

-Plus we are offering divisions of our Breeder/Show Plants.
+Plus we are offering divisions of our Breeder/Show Plants and Flasks.
 Check them out.

 D. bigibbum 'Darryl's Round'